Minimalist Baby Registry

 The Big Red Rooster Baby White Noise Machine has 3 lullabies and 3 soothing sounds (including white noise).

-It’s already a great price and bonus money saver: includes battery option for on-the-go and plug-in for the nursery.
+It’s already a great price and bonus money saver: includes a battery option for on-the-go and a plug-in option for the nursery.

 Bassinet (and travel crib)